Shoplifting Attorney in Tucson

 Misdemeanor Shoplifting (Class 1 Misdemeanor):

-If the retail value of the merchandise is less than $1,000, the offense is typically classified as a Class 1 Misdemeanor.
+If the retail value of the merchandise is less than $1,000, the offense is typically classified as a Class 1 misdemeanor.

 - Maximum Penalties: Up to six (6) months in jail, a fine of up to $2,500 (plus surcharges), and up to three (3) years of probation.